MEDSCI 707 : Antimicrobials and Resistance

 These are the changes I/we will make for the next delivery of the course:

 Overview.
-Medsci707 aims to provide a continuous story through antibiotics, rise of resistance, and potential solutions.
+Medsci707 aims to provide a continuous story through antibiotics, the rise of resistance, and potential solutions.
 It is a postgrad course that expects student-centered learning.
 The coursework aims to allow students to gain knowledge of key aspects of topic areas, and the class sessions allow students to further explain aspects of their topic and discuss wider aspects in small groups with other students and staff.
 The course is assessed via multiple low-impact pieces of coursework that are hoped to allow students to build skills and confidence in communicating science, with the assumption that to communicate topics well, they first need to be understood.

 Marks for coursework.
 There are 10 or 11 weeks of class, so about 10 marks a week seems fair.
 Feedback is given if content is too basic or doesn’t include illustrative details/evidence or is poorly presented, and the first piece of coursework is marked with that in mind.